kvisness/movie-sagas-master/INSTRUCTIONS.md

 This should show:

-- an input field (for changing the movie title), for the selected movie.
+X an input field (for changing the movie title), for the selected movie.
-- a textarea (for changing the movie description)
+X a textarea (for changing the movie description)

 The edit page should have the buttons: